Institutional Investment Consulting

 - Recommending appropriate long-term asset allocation targets and ranges

 - Targeted portfolio structures

 - Program cost effectiveness

 - Participate in annual planning sessions with the Board and staff

 - Rebalance funds in coordination with the IPS to maintain/implement establish objectives

-With training in both fiduciary standards of care and assessment procedures, as an AIFA® we are also able to employ either informal or comprehensive ISO-like analytical processes to assess the strengths and deficiencies in critical areas of an investment steward’s responsibilities.
+With training in both fiduciary standards of care and assessment procedures, as an AIFA® Martin A. Smith is able to employ either informal or comprehensive ISO-like analytical processes to assess the strengths and deficiencies in critical areas of an investment steward’s responsibilities.
 Learn more about our fiduciary assessments services.

 - Reconciling performance figures with the investment custodian

 - Provide quarterly performance evaluation reports consistent with respective benchmarks, performance objectives, guidelines and risk levels

 - Compliance and exceptions to policies, strategies and guidelines